-Often times we will perform a preliminary analysis to ensure we are confident in meeting our client’s expectations.
-Once we are confident we can improve the video quality, we enter a full investigation and create demonstrative video exhibits.
-These demonstrative video exhibits include motion based highlighting and/or circling, as well as speed reduction.
+First, we perform a preliminary analysis to ensure our clients’ expectations are met.
+Second, once we are confident we can enhance video quality, we enter a full investigation to create demonstrative video exhibits.
+These demonstrative video exhibits include motion based highlighting or circling, as well as speed reduction.

-Each video enhancement investigation is unique, which means no two videos require the same enhancement processes.
-As a video enhancement company, surveillance video enhancement or CCTV video enhancement is the most common type of investigation we perform.
-We also enhance law enforcement dash camera videos, smart phone or mobile video recordings and many more.
-Often times we are asked to provide forensic image enhancement as well for identification purposes.
+Each investigation is unique, which means no two videos require the same enhancement process.
+Surveillance video enhancement, or CCTV video enhancement, is the most common type of investigation we perform.
+We also enhance law enforcement dash camera videos, smart phone or mobile video recordings, and many more.
+In addition, we often provide forensic image enhancement for identification purposes.

 The highest quality version of the evidence is the most important ingredient to the scientific process.
 This yields the highest success rate throughout the investigation.
 If the analog or digital video recording is re-compressed, the success of the enhancement is limited.